Our project began with the idea that the way science is communicated affects the way science is done.

 Martijn van der Meer, Project Leader

-Stefan Gaillard, Treasurer
+Stefan Gaillard, Operations Director

-Max Bautista Perpinyà, Secretary
+Max Bautista Perpinyà, Creative Director

-Maura Burke, Project Management
+Maura Burke, Sustainability Director

 As an interdisciplinary researcher primarily concerned with the conceptual foundations of theoretical biology and theoretical physics, I am required to critically assess that which is purportedly fundamental.
 While the scientific enterprise certainly has enjoyed immense success, I cannot help but wonder if our received manner of evaluating and publishing results serves not to aid, but to encumber meaningful development.
 I maintain that “negative results” represent a previously underappreciated wealth of relevant knowledge, with consequential conversations regarding methodological and conceptual practices constituting their core.
 It is my hope that through the Journal of Trial and Error I can work to elucidate the lacunas left in the wake of conventional publishing traditions while maintaining a commitment to transparency and forthright discourse.

-Davide Cavalieri, Neuroscience Editor-in-Chief
+Davide Cavalieri, Neuroscience Editor